Skip to main content

 Registering Services

-// Singleton — same instance every time
+// Singleton — same instance every time (concrete is a Closure)

 $container->singleton(ProductService::class, function ($c) {